Higher-dimensional Losev-Manin spaces and their geometry: Higher-dimensional Losev-Manin spaces as toric Chow quotients

 \section{Higher-dimensional Losev-Manin spaces as toric Chow quotients}

 In this section we prove Theorem~\ref{Main thm: I}.
-The Chow variety $\operatorname{Chow}((\PP^{d})^{n},\gamma)$ is a projective variety parameterizing formal integral sums of algebraic subvarieties of $(\PP^d)^{n}$ having homology class $\gamma$.
-The notion was introduced in \cite{kapranov1991quotients} for toric varieties, and in general in \cite{Kapranov-chow}; a detailed account of the general theory can be found in \cite{Kollar-chow}.
-For projective spaces, the homology class of a subvariety is uniquely determined by its degree and dimension; homology classes in $(\PP^{d})^{n}$ are then fully described using K\"unneth's theorem.
+The Chow variety $\operatorname{Chow}((\PP^{d})^{n},\gamma)$ is a projective variety parameterizing formal sums with nonnegative integral coefficients of algebraic subvarieties of $(\PP^d)^{n}$ having homology class $\gamma$.
+The notion was introduced in \cite{kapranov1991quotients} for toric varieties, and in general in \cite{Kapranov-chow}.
+A detailed account of the general theory can be found in \cite[Chapter~1]{Kollar-chow}.
+In general, the Chow variety has a universal family parametrizing well-defined families of nonnegative, proper, algebraic cycles of fixed dimension and degree \cite[Theorem~3.21]{Kollar-chow}, and it can have arbitrarily bad singularities \cite[Theorem~1.1~M4]{vakil2006murphy}.
+Furthermore, there is a morphism from the seminormalization of the Hilbert scheme to the Chow variety \cite[Theorem~6.3]{Kollar-chow}.
+For projective space $\mathbb{P}^d$, we have $H_*\left(\mathbb{P}^d,\mathbb{Z}\right) \cong \mathbb{Z}[x] /\left\langle x^{d+1}\right\rangle$, where the homology class of a subvariety $V$ is given by $\deg(V) x^{\dim(V)}$, where $\deg(V)$ is the degree of $V$.
+In particular, the homology class of a subvariety is uniquely determined by its degree and dimension.
+The homology of $(\PP^{d})^{n}$ is then fully described via K\"unneth's theorem.